rydmike/squircle_study/README.md

 In the Flutter GitHub repo, the [issue #91523](https://github.com/flutter/flutter/issues/91523) is used to track the implementation of an iOS matching continuously rounded rectangle.
 It is also stated in Flutter [issue #13914](https://github.com/flutter/flutter/issues/13914) from January 5, 2018, that Flutter Cupertino button should use squricle as its shape and not a circular rounded rectangle.

-In a recent PR, a **squircle** shape has landed in the Flutter engine, called "**RoundSuperellipse**" https://github.com/flutter/flutter/pull/164755.
-For now, it is only used on clipping a Cupertino Dialog, by adding a clipper to Flutter and using it on the alert dialog https://github.com/flutter/flutter/pull/161111.
+In a recent PR, a **squircle** shape has landed in the Flutter engine.
+It is called "**RoundSuperellipse**" https://github.com/flutter/flutter/pull/164755.
+For now, it is only tested on clipping a Cupertino Dialog, by adding a clipper to Flutter and using it on the alert dialog https://github.com/flutter/flutter/pull/161111.
 There is no paint path or `ShapeBorder` added yet, see https://github.com/flutter/flutter/pull/164755#issuecomment-2706985535.
-When a **ShapeBorder** is added I will add it to this study.
+When a **ShapeBorder** is made available in the Flutter master channel, I will add it to this study.
 We can then compare it to the other shapes in this study.

-It will be interesting to see how this new shape behaves when the short/long side aspect ratio of the shape is > 0.5 and <= 1.0.
-As well as how it behaves when the short/long ratios < 0.5, and the radius gets closer to the stadium radius for the shape, which is short side/2.
-As shown in this study, the **FigmaSquircle** shape starts to approach a circular border when the radius exceeds half of the shape's stadium radius.
+It will be interesting to see how this new shape behaves when the radius gets closer to the stadium radius for the shape, which is short side/2.
+As shown in this study, the **FigmaSquircle** shape changes to approach a circular border, when the border radius exceeds 0.5x of the shape's stadium radius.
+And the **SquircleBorder** stops changing shape when the radius exceeds 0.65x of the shape's stadium radius.

 Additionally, only the **SquircleStadiumBorder** shape in this study can handle drawing a continuous Stadium (pill) shape.
 All other shapes fail totally at this.
 It will be interesting to see if the new Flutter "**RoundSuperellipse**" will be able to handle this.
-The **SquircleStadiumBorder** can actually only handle this when the short/long side aspect ratio is < 0.5.
+The **SquircleStadiumBorder** can actually only handle this well when the long/short side aspect ratio is > 1.4.
+Smaller than that, it starts showing edge artifacts.
+At ratio 1.26 it stops trying, it no longer uses the sortest side and locks it to whatever value it has at ratio 1.26, to keep a shape that can have stadium continuous curvature.
+As we are getting closer to AR 1, it should become a circle and not a squircle stadium shape, but the paint algo cannot handle that transition, so it just stops.

 ## Summary of Findings

 The `ContinuousRectangleBorder` in Flutter SDK is a super ellipses shape, but it is not a match for the one used in iOS on UI elements.

 The package `figma_squircle` is an implementation of the squircle used in **Figma**.
 The Figma Squircle claims to be a match for the iOS shape when used with smoothing factor **0.6**.
 It may be a good match when used border radius is lower than half of the shape's stadium radius, this should still be verified.
-At a higher radius than 0.5x of the shape's stadium radius, the shape starts to approach standard circular border curvature.
+At a higher radius than 0.5x of the shape's stadium radius, meaning shorter side/2, the shape starts to approach standard circular border curvature.
 At stadium (also sometimes referred to as capsule or pill) radius, it is identical to a circular stadium shape.
-Which is not a continuously rounded stadium shape.
+Which is **not a continuously rounded stadium shape**.
 The shape also **breaks down** at border radius higher than the shape's stadium radius.

 There is a less known package called `smooth_corner`, that produces identical shapes to `figma_squircle`.
 It does **not** break down at border radius higher than the shape's stadium radius.
 However, it does not lerp animate radius and border width changes.